Our Vision, Mission and Values

 ILFA is delighted to be part of formal alliances and coalitions with other leading patient organisations who support our work.
 Collaboration and partnership with other organisations are key priorities for ILFA that enable our charity to embrace opportunities and share insights, expertise, skills, knowledge, and best practice with partners in Ireland, UK, Europe and globally to advance patient care.

-ILFA is a member of the following organisations
+ILFA is a member of the following organisations:

 - Irish Thoracic Society Interstitial Lung Disease Group – ILFA committee members are members of this working group along with respiratory healthcare professionals and contribute patient perspectives.